-1.2.1 Building Projects
+1.2.1 BUILDING PROJECTS:

-In the case of a post primary school building project i.e. new school, significant extension to an existing school, refurbishment or upgrade of an existing school, the planning and design development of the ICT infrastructure should include a Wi-Fi network throughout the school based on this document.
-In the case of a new school, extension to an existing school, refurbishment or upgrade of an existing school the infrastructure i.e. network points and associated wiring only, will be provided as part of the building contract.
+In the case of a primary school building project i.e. new school, significant extension to an existing school, refurbishment or upgrade of an existing school, the planning and design development of the ICT infrastructure should include a Wi-Fi network throughout the school based on this document and will be provided as part of a building contract.

-The ICT equipment associated with a Wi-Fi installation should be funded from the separate ICT Equipment Budget associated with the building project.
+The ICT equipment associated with a Wi-Fi installation should be funded from a separate ICT Equipment Budget associated with a building project.